ahgencer/ocitree/docs/INSTALL.md

         $ rpm-ostree upgrade && systemctl reboot

-2. Afterwards, you can rebase onto *ahgencer/silverblue* with:
+2. Afterwards, you can rebase onto *ahgencer/silverblue:37* with:

        $ rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ahgencer/silverblue:37

-   Alternatively, you can use one of the tags listed [here](../README.md#installation).
+   Alternatively, you can use one of the tags listed [here](#installation).

-3. Now, you should be able to reboot into the new image.
-You can check the status with:
+3. Now, you should be able to reboot into the new image:

+       $ systemctl reboot

+4. You can confirm that everything went correctly with:

        # rpm-ostree status

-If you wish to undo your changes, you can revert back to the original image with:

-    $ rpm-ostree rebase fedora:fedora/37/x86_64/silverblue

 ## Building from source